Quantum geometry of bosonic Bogoliubov quasiparticles: Indefinite Bogoliubov inner product space

 with $(\Gamma^n)_{ml}=\delta_{nm}\delta_{ml}$ being the $2N\times 2N$ matrix whose only non-zero element is the $n$-th diagonal element being equal to $+1$ and where $s_n=1\,(-1)\, \text{for}\ n\leq N\, (n>N)$ for the so-called particle (hole) states.
-We note that these projectors $X^n$ are necessarily invariant under (local) $U(1)$ gauge transformations for the Bogoliubov modes of the form $\vect{w}^n \rightarrow e^{i\phi}\vect{w}^n$, i.e., $X^n \rightarrow X^n$ for $X^n\in\{P^n,Q^n\}$ \eqref{eq:supp:projectors}.
+We note that these projectors $X^n$ are necessarily invariant under (local) $U(1)$ gauge transformations for the Bogoliubov modes of the form $\vect{w}^n \rightarrow e^{i\phi}\vect{w}^n$, i.e., $X^n \rightarrow X^n$ for $X^n\in\{P^n,Q^n\}$~\eqref{eq:supp:projectors}.

-Both $P^n$ and $Q^n$ are Krein-hermitian (pseudo-hermitian) $(X^n)^\dg=\tau_z X^n \tau_z$ for $X^n\in \{ P^n,Q^n\}$~\cite{Schulz-Baldes2017,Lein2019}, which directly follows from \eqref{eq:supp:paraunitary-cond}.
+Both $P^n$ and $Q^n$ are Krein-hermitian (pseudo-hermitian) $(X^n)^\dg=\tau_z X^n \tau_z$ for $X^n\in \{ P^n,Q^n\}$~\cite{Schulz-Baldes2017,Lein2019}, which directly follows from~\eqref{eq:supp:paraunitary-cond}.
 Moreover, the projectors are idempotent $P^n P^k=\delta_{nk} P^n$ and span the entire inner product space $\sum_n P^n=\mathbbm{1}_{2N}$.
 This allows for a resolution of the identity in the indefinite Bogoliubov inner product space,

-where in the second equality we have separated the Bogoliubov modes into so-called particle $\vect{w}^l_{+}$ and hole parts $\vect{w}^l_{-}$~\cite{Xu2020}, which correspond to the first $N$ and last $N$ columns of the Bogoliubov transformation matrix $W$ respectively.
-Furthermore, note that the particle and hole parts are not independent but are directly related via $\vect{w}^l_{-}=\tau_x (\vect{w}^l_{+})^*$, with $\tau_x = \sigma_x \otimes \mathbbm{1}_N$, where $\sigma_x$ is the Pauli-x matrix, which can also be seen from the parametrization of $W$ \eqref{eq:supp:paraunitary-matrix-bog-transf-gen}.
+where in the third equality we have separated the projectors onto particle parts $P^l_{+}=\vect{w}^l_{+}(\vect{w}^l_+)^\dg\tau_z$ and hole parts $P^l_{-}=-\vect{w}^l_{-}(\vect{w}^l_{-})^\dg\tau_z$, which correspond to the first $N$ and last $N$ elements of the projector $P^n$ respectively.
+Furthermore, we note that the particle and hole parts are not independent but are directly related via the particle-hole symmetry (PHS)~\eqref{eq:supp:Lie-group-ParaUnit-DynMat} $\vect{w}^l_{-}=\tau_x (\vect{w}^l_{+})^*$, with $\tau_x$ defined in~\eqref{eq:supp:aux-symm-op}.
+Thus, the PHS also relates the particle and hole parts of the projectors via